ianrrees/busblaster-to-swd/readme.md

 Gerber files have been confirmed to work for basic SWD programming via the Tag Connect header.

-TODO in next version:

-  * For some reason, I didn't connect the SWO to the Tag Connect...
-  * Pullup resistor footprint is hard to get to when shrouded headers are used

 The repo started out as a "universal adapter", which became somewhat intractable.
 However, in that attempt I accumulated a few JTAG pinout links: